opea-project/GenAIExamples/DocSum/README.md

 ## Deploy Document Summarization Service

 The Document Summarization service can be effortlessly deployed on either Intel Gaudi2 or Intel Xeon Scalable Processors.
 Based on whether you want to use Docker or Kubernetes, follow the instructions below.

-Currently we support deploying Document Summarization services with docker compose:
+Currently we support deploying Document Summarization services with docker compose.

-Start services using the docker images `built from source`: [Guide](https://github.com/opea-project/GenAIExamples/tree/main/DocSum/docker_compose)

 ### Required Models